-The upper control arms keep the rear axle from moving side to side.
-They also eliminate any pinion angle deflection that can botch traction.
-The lower control restrains the rear axle from moving front and back, just as the leaf springs on older model vehicles and most trucks, the lower control arms transmit the force from the wheels to the chassis.
-Of course, the four-link system is much lighter, and more effective in preventing axle wrap than the traditional leaf spring set up.
+The front arms eliminate any pinion angle deflection that can botch traction while the rear arms restrain the axle from moving forward and backward, like leaf springs on older model vehicles and trucks.
+Rear control arms bolt to the upper part of the differential housing and connect to the body.
+Their main purpose is to support the up and down movement of the axles.
+The lower control arms also transmit the force from the wheels to the chassis.
+Of course, control arms are much lighter, and more effective in preventing axle wrap than the traditional leaf spring set up.

-For those who don’t know, axle wrap is Torque and traction combining to twist the axle, pushing the nose of the differential up going forward and down going backward) by twisting the axle into an "S" shape.
-The energy is stored in the spring until the tire slips, and at that point the spring snaps back violently.
+Axle wrapping is when torque and traction combine to twist the axle (pushing the nose of the differential up going forward or down going backward) into an "S" shape.
+The energy is stored in the spring until the tire slips, and the spring snaps back violently.
 Sometimes this results in a hopping sensation, hence the other common term, "axle hop."
 It can be very hard on driveshafts and u-joints.
-Via Off-road Adventures

 Weaknesses in a Mustang's Stock Control Arms

 Although a significant improvement over leaf springs, control arms have some downfalls in stock form.
 Ford used a soft rubber bushing at the mounting points at the chassis and axle.
 Although a more comfortable riding experience for the average driver, rubber bushing have poor performance in terms of handling and traction.